 Take note that there are highly contagious patients that can spread infections and shut down your hospital.

-Time management is a critical skill nurses have to master if they want to be successful in their chosen profession.
+Time management is critical skill nurses have to master if they want to be successful in their chosen profession.
 This is exactly where Pixel Hospital can help you.

 The game puts you in charge of a busy ER attending to the victims of a pandemic that has hit the city.
 Being in charge, you need to utilize all the resources, staff, and equipment to make sure every patient gets attended to.